-If you’d like to add a critique, pitch, or other addition to your registration, please email Austin SCBWI Regional Advisor Samantha M Clark.
+If you’d like to add a critique, pitch, the Saturday dinner or other addition to your registration, please email Austin SCBWI Regional Advisor Samantha Clark.

 What if I have to cancel?

-We offer two craft-focused intensive sessions (one for three hours and another for two hours) in three tracks: Novels, Picture Books, and Illustrators.
+Sunday offers agent/editor pitches and two craft-focused intensive sessions (three hours in the morning and two hours in the afternoon) in three tracks: Novels, Picture Books and Illustrators.
 You must pick your sessions at registration.
-These are craft-oriented and allow you to dig deeper within your work.
-Intensives will be held on Sunday afternoon.
-View our schedule here.
+All pitches are held on Sunday.

 How does an agent/editor pitch/consultation work?

-Agent/editor pitch sessions cost $20 and are 3-minute time slots when you may either pitch your story to the agent or editor, or simply ask questions about the industry or their agency or publishing house.
+Agent/editor pitch sessions cost $15 and are 3-minute timeslots when you may either pitch your story to the agent or editor, or simply ask questions about the industry or their agency or publishing house.
 The session allows you guaranteed time with that person.
 A pitch is not a guarantee of acceptance of your manuscript.
 It’s a chance to make an impression, get comfortable meeting with agents or editors, and learn.
 Make sure you are practiced and ready to go.
-Your 3 minutes will go by fast.

 NOTE: Your pitch should be practiced and brief, one to three sentences that you can say in 60 seconds or less without rushing.
 It is a teaser, not a synopsis.
 Author Nathan Bransford talks about writing pitches on his blog, but you can find numerous other posts on the topic online.
 Also, do NOT bring your manuscript to the pitch.
 The pitch is verbal only.
 If the agent or editor requests to see your manuscript, they will tell you how to send it to them AFTER the conference.

-Your pitch time will be emailed to you the week prior to the conference.
 Pitch times may not be changed on the day and cannot be rescheduled if you miss your slot.
-Please note: The one-on-one-meeting pitch time will be outside of conference time.
+Aim to be in the pitch area five (5) minutes before your scheduled timeslot.

 I’m an illustrator.
 How can I have my portfolio in the Portfolio Showcase and be included in the judging?

 To be included in the Portfolio Showcase, you must sign up for it when you register for the conference (must be attending Saturday).
-It is free to enter this year!
-It is online, and we encourage you to participate!
-It’s a great opportunity to for your work to be seen by the faculty and your peers.
+There is a $10 fee.
 When you sign up, you are automatically entered into the judging for the showcase contest.
 If you do NOT want to be included in the judging, please check that box in your registration.